Generation of frequency-bin-encoded dual-rail cluster states via time-frequency multiplexing of microwave photonic qubits: Numerical simulation

-We follow the method mentioned in Ref.~\citenum{kiilerich2020quantum} to calculate the coherence limit.
+In addition to qubit coherence, another major source of error arises from the finite detuning between frequency modes.
+In our protocol, two photon modes $\ket{\omega_1}$ and $\ket{\omega_2}$ are not perfectly orthogonal due to the limited frequency detuning.
+This non-orthogonality leads to a finite temporal overlap between modes, which inherently limits the achievable process fidelity even in the absence of qubit decoherence.

+To quantify this effect, we perform a numerical simulation of the photon generation process following the approach in Ref.~\citenum{kiilerich2020quantum}.
 Considering the higher-order nonlinearity in the transmon qubit, we use a Hamiltonian with a 6th-order nonlinear term, as Eq.~\eqref{app_eq:Hamil} shows.
-The $\ket{f0}$--$\ket{g1}$ and $\ket{h0}$--$\ket{e1}$ drives are added as the following additional drive terms.
+The $\ket{f0}$--$\ket{g1}$ and $\ket{h0}$--$\ket{e1}$ drives are added as the following additional drive terms:

-The mode functions of the output modes $\ket{\omega_1}$ and $\ket{\omega_2}$ can be directly extracted from the temporal modes of the output photon $(\ket{0}+\ket{1})/\sqrt{2}$ at each frequency, instead of obtaining them from the correlation function of the output modes like in Ref.~\citenum{kiilerich2020quantum}.

-For the loss operators of the qubit, we assume that the energy decay time and decoherence time are normally distributed, with the means and standard deviations obtained from the experimental results (see Table~\ref{tab:sys_parameter}).
-Based on these distributions, we generate 10 random samples and perform simulations to account for the uncertainty in these parameters.
-Under these assumptions, we obtain the fidelity of this two-photon generation process as $89.4\pm0.8\%$, which is very close to our experimental result, $86.7\pm0.7\%$.
+The mode functions of the output modes $\ket{\omega_1}$ and $\ket{\omega_2}$ can be directly extracted from the temporal modes of the output photon $(\ket{0}+\ket{1})/\sqrt{2}$ at each frequency, instead of obtaining them from the correlation function of the output modes like in Ref.~\citenum{kiilerich2020quantum}, which would effectively apply an orthogonalization and lose all the effect of the mode overlap.
+For the qubit loss operators, here we assume that there is no other energy decay or dephasing, resulting in the qubit being under the Purcell limit of the system.
+Under these assumptions, we obtain the fidelity of this two-photon generation process under different frequency detunings (mode overlaps) between $\ket{\omega_1}$ and $\ket{\omega_2}$, as shown in Table~\ref{tab:simu_results_overlap} and Fig.~\ref{fig:fig_overlap_error}.
+In parallel, we can also calculate the photon-mode loss $I_L$ caused by choosing non-orthogonal modes $v_1(t)$ and $v_2(t)$.

-For the simulation of single-rail encoding, the mode function is also obtained from the temporal mode of the output photon $(\ket{0}+\ket{1})/\sqrt{2}$ in mode $\ket{\omega_1}$, while the other conditions are not changed.